-- INFARMA Code of Good Practices in Pharmaceutical Industry (implementing in Poland the EFPIA Code on The Promotion of Prescription-Only Medicines to, and interactions with, Healthcare Professionals). - INFARMA Disclosure Code (implementing in Poland the EFPIA Code on Disclosure of Transfers of Value from Pharmaceutical Companies to Healthcare Professionals and Healthcare Organisations). - IFPMA Code of Practice. - POLFARMED Code of the Pharmaceutical Marketing Ethics of Prescription-Only Medicines. - Physicians' Code of Ethics. - Pharmacists' Code of Ethics.
+- INFARMA (Polish union of innovative pharmaceutical companies) Code of Good Practices in Pharmaceutical Industry (implementing in Poland the EFPIA Code on The Promotion of Prescription-Only Medicines to, and interactions with, Healthcare Professionals). - INFARMA Disclosure Code (implementing in Poland the EFPIA Code on Disclosure of Transfers of Value from Pharmaceutical Companies to Healthcare Professionals and Healthcare Organisations). - IFPMA Code of Practice. - POLFARMED Code of the Pharmaceutical Marketing Ethics of Prescription-Only Medicines. - Physicians' Code of Ethics. - Pharmacists' Code of Ethics.